redthing1/w1tn3ss/README.md

 [w1cov.tracer] [inf] coverage collection completed       coverage_units=59 modules=50 total_hits=71
 ```

-the default block tracing mode is significantly more efficient than per-instruction tracing as it requires less frequent callback interuptions. however, qbdi detects basic blocks dynamically, so recorded block boundaries may differ from those detected by static analysis tools. this usually isn't an issue, as you can script your disassembler to fix any discrepancies when marking basic block coverage.
+the default block tracing mode is significantly more efficient than per-instruction tracing as it requires less frequent callback interruptions. however, qbdi detects basic blocks dynamically, so recorded block boundaries may differ from those detected by static analysis tools. this usually isn't an issue, as you can script your disassembler to fix any discrepancies when marking basic block coverage.

 you can also trace coverage in the same drcov format by passing `--inst` to `cover`, which will use instruction callbacks.